 Ted Barrett, Ph.D., is Senior Director, Pharmacology at Lovelace Biomedical.
 Dr. Barrett has spent most of his career investigating the effects of small molecule, biologic, nucleic acid and medical device technologies in various animal models of disease.
 His programs aim to translate nonclinical efficacy, pharmacokinetic, and pharmacodynamic data obtained by from species ranging from rodents to nonhuman primates to the human clinical paradigm.
 Dr. Barrett received his doctorate in toxicology from the University of Rochester and joined Lovelace in 1999.

-Philip Kuehl, Ph.D., is a scientist and head of the Scientific Core Laboratories at Lovelace Biomedical.
+Philip Kuehl, Ph.D., is a senior scientist and head of the Scientific Core Laboratories at Lovelace Biomedical.
 The Scientific Core Laboratories are responsible for the formulation, chemistry, bioanalysis, aerosol engineering solutions, microbial analysis and telemetry systems.
-Dr. Kuehl is an expert in formulation by all routes, and is renowned for his contributions to pulmonary formulation and respiratory drug development.
-He has over 45 publications in drug development and formulation, is a managing member of the Inhalation and Nasal Technology Focus Group and ad hoc reviewer of numerous journals.
+Dr. Kuehl is an expert in non-clinical drug development with experience in the design, conduct and regulatory approach for translational drug development with a focus in inhalation and gene therapy.
+Dr. Kuehl is renowned for his contributions to pulmonary formulation, understanding dose to the lung, translating non-clinical to clinical dose and respiratory drug development.
+He has over 80 publications in translational drug development, serves as the General Secretary of the International Society for Aerosols in Medicine, is on the editorial board of Journal of Aerosol Medicine and Pulmonary Drug Delivery and AAPS PharmSciTec and is an ad hoc reviewer of numerous journals.
 Dr. Kuehl received his B.A. in biochemistry from Hamline University in St. Paul, Minnesota and a Ph.D. in pharmaceutical sciences (minor in analytical chemistry) from the University of Arizona.
 Dr. Kuehl joined Lovelace in 2007.